holliscrowder/pensyv-questionnaire/README.md

 ## Introduction

 Our mission is simple... we want to help you measure what matters most: mental health.
 Pensyv is developing an app to help you log and visualize users' mental health over time.
 Alpha testers can participate by creating a user profile and filling out a simple daily questionnaire in less time than it takes to listen to their favorite song.
-Privacy is a top priority.
-Data are stored on a secure database, and users can leave alpha testing anytime by removing their profile and all associated data.
+User and questionnaire data are posted to the backend, where they are then stored on a secure database.
+Privacy is a top priority; users can leave alpha testing anytime by removing their profile and all associated data.
 Future versions of the app will enable users to opt in to data sharing for macro-level research.

 ---